-Roderick L. Ireland is a Distinguished Professor in the School of Criminology and Criminal Justice at Northeastern University.
-He received his Bachelor of Arts from Lincoln University, Juris Doctor from Columbia Law School, Master of Laws from Harvard Law School, and Doctor of Philosophy in law, policy and society from Northeastern University.
+Roderick L. Ireland is Distinguished Professor of Criminology and Criminal Justice at Northeastern University.
+He received his Bachelor of Arts from Lincoln University, Juris Doctor from Columbia Law School, Master of Laws from Harvard Law School, and Doctor of Philosophy in Law, Policy and Society from Northeastern University.

 Ireland served as an adjunct faculty member in the School of Criminology and Criminal Justice (formerly the College of Criminal Justice) from 1978 to 2014.
 He also taught at Harvard Law School, Boston University Law School, Northeastern University School of Law, and the University of Massachusetts in Boston.
-In addition, he was on the faculty of New York University Law School’s Appellate Judges Seminar from 2001 to 2014.
+In addition, he has been on the faculty of New York University Law School’s Appellate Judges Seminar since 2001.
 He is the author of a two volume treatise on Massachusetts Juvenile Law published by Thomson/Reuters in its Massachusetts Practice Series (the first edition was published in 1993 and the second edition in 2006), as well as several law review articles.

 As one of the four justices who voted in favor of same-sex marriage in Goodridge v.
 Department of Public Health (2003), the nation’s very first case in which a state supreme court declared same-sex marriage constitutional, he has lectured and spoken on that topic a number of times, including giving the Sixteenth Annual Justice William J. Brennan Jr. Lecture on State Courts and Social Justice at New York University School of Law entitled, “In Goodridge’s Wake: Reflections on the Political, Public and Personal Repercussions of the Massachusetts Same-Sex Marriage Cases.”